-Philadelphia Family Pride is proud to be an intervenor in the case Fulton v.
+Philadelphia Family Pride is proud to have been an intervenor in the case Fulton v.
 City of Philadelphia which was argued in front of the United States Supreme Court on November 4, 2020.
-The ruling was issued on June 17th.
+The ruling was issued on June 17, 2021.

 - Read the ACLU's press release explaining the decision here.

 - PFP's statement re: the decision.